willkoehler/docs/rubber_gem/aws_deploy.md

     gem 'rubber', '2.7.1'

-If you are pre-compiling assets on the server (the default config), you also need to setup a JavaScript runtime on the server.
-The easiest way to do this is adding therubyracer gem to your Gemfile
+Use Node.js for the JavaScript runtime on the server.
+This is preferable to using therubyracer gem.

-    group :production do
+Node.js comes pre-compiled as a package. therubyracer gem takes a LONG time to build.
+Edit `rubber-complete.yml` and add the following lines at the bottom to install the Node.js package

-      gem 'therubyracer', :require => false   # javascript runtime for pre-compiling assets on the server end
+    roles:

-To avoid installing therubyracer and other production gems on your development machine, run bundler using the `--without production` option.
-This is a remembered option, meaning it only needs to be used once and will be applied automatically after that.
+      app:

-    bundle --without production
+        packages: [nodejs]

 ## Vulcanize the app to setup the necessary files for Rubber.